 pip install plotly

 Let’s create various plots using this module

 - Scatter Plot: Scatter plot represent values for two different numeric variables.
-They are mainly used for representation of relationship between two variables.
+They are mainly used for the representation of the relationship between two variables.

-- Bar charts: Bar charts are used when we want to compare different groups of data and make inference of which groups are highest and which groups are comon and compare how one group is performing compared to others.
+- Bar charts: Bar charts are used when we want to compare different groups of data and make inferences of which groups are highest and which groups are common and compare how one group is performing compared to others.

 - Pie chart: A pie chart represents the distribution of different variables among total.
-In pie chart each slice shows it’s contribution to the total amount.
+In the pie chart each slice shows its contribution to the total amount.

 - Histogram: A histogram plots the continuous distribution of variable as series of bars and each bar indicates the frequency of the occurring value in a variable.
 In order to use a histogram, we simply require a variable that takes continuous numeric values

 - Box plot: A box plot is the representation of a statistical summary.
 Minimum, First Quartile, Median, Third Quartile, Maximum.